replicatedhq/kots/design/variadic_config.md

 1. "Repeatable Config Items" supported by to the [Config Item Schema](https://kots.io/reference/v1beta1/config/#items).
 1. "Repeatable Config Groups" supported by to the [Config Group Schema](https://kots.io/reference/v1beta1/config/#groups).

-Vendors will leverage these new features as part of the Config Spec design, and by using [Golang Text Templating](https://golang.org/pkg/text/template) syntax for repeated elements (`range`) in their yaml configuration and a number of new context methods.
-Not only will this explicitly document dynamically created resources, but it will provide a standardized convention as reference.
+Vendors will leverage these new features as part of the Config Spec design.
+For these repeatable elements, the vendor will define either a target resource (e.g. a particular deployment file) that will need to be copied for each element of the array or a YAML path that will be cloned for the identified resource.
+This declarative approach was inspired by Kustomize patches.

+One note is that arrays are not used to store the Config values in any spec.
+Using named keys rather that YAML arrays is intentional so that when an element is removed from an array, we can disambiguate whether an item was removed from all of the subsequent elements of the array being modified.

 Usage examples provided in the Detailed Design section.